 Bill C-46 was approved on June 21, 2018.
-Due to take effect in December 2018 the Bill will amend the Canadian Criminal Code and related legislation, including the Dangerous and Impaired Driving Act.
-Harsher consequences will be implemented for driving under impairment as a result of drugs or alcohol, along with a stronger establishment of the offense for driving after drug consumption; marijuana in particular.
-Furthermore, police will be granted greater powers in their authority to test drivers for impairment, with subsequently stricter punishments for noncompliance with police procedure; for instance, fleeing from police, leaving after an accident, or refusing drug or alcohol testing.
+Due to take effect in December 2018, the Bill will amend the Canadian Criminal Code and related legislation, including the Dangerous and Impaired Driving Act.
+Harsher consequences will be implemented for driving impaired as a result of drugs or alcohol, along with increased severity of the offense for driving after drug consumption, marijuana in particular.
+Furthermore, police will be granted greater powers to test drivers for impairment, with subsequently stricter punishments for noncompliance with police procedure – for instance: fleeing from police, leaving after an accident, or refusing drug or alcohol testing.

-More specifically, dangerous driving offenses including impairment and prohibition as well as noncompliance, which were previously typified as “criminality”, will now be categorized as “serious criminality”, and legislation will increase the maximum penalty from 5 to 10 years.
-Consequently, individuals with offense records within these categories, such as a DUI, will face greater difficulty in gaining admissibility to Canada; foreign nationals (FNs) and temporary residents (TRs) who could previously visit Canada may now be denied entry, and permanent residents may face deportation.
+More specifically, dangerous driving offenses including impairment, driving while prohibited and noncompliance, which were previously typified as “criminality”, will now be categorized as “serious criminality”.
+The new legislation will increase the maximum penalty from 5 to 10 years for these offenses.
+Consequently, individuals with offense records within these categories, such as a DUI, will face greater difficulty in gaining admissibility to Canada.
+Foreign nationals (FNs) and temporary residents (TRs) who could previously visit Canada may now be denied entry, and permanent residents may face deportation.
 As such, in order to boost chances of gaining entry to Canada, pleading down a DUI charge to a lesser offense will be increasingly valuable to avoid inadmissibility.

 The Current Situation

-In the determination of an individual’s admissibility to Canada, the Immigration and Refugee Protection Act categorizes offenses as “criminality” or “serious criminality”.
+In determining an individual’s admissibility to Canada, the Immigration and Refugee Protection Act categorizes offenses as “criminality” or “serious criminality”.

-Criminality cases are outlined when a committed offense is punishable by indictment in Canada (or equivalent offense abroad); within this classification, FNs, including TRs, are deemed inadmissible.
-However, individuals of criminality status may become admissible to Canada under exceptional circumstances that their record is suspended (offence is pardoned), the individual is accepted for Criminal Rehabilitation (this program may be applied for 5 years after completing all parts of sentencing).
+Criminality cases occur when a committed offense is punishable by indictment in Canada (or an equivalent offense abroad).
+Within this classification, FNs (including TRs) are deemed inadmissible.
+However, individuals of criminality status may become admissible to Canada in the exceptional circumstance that their record is suspended (offence is pardoned), or if the individual is accepted for Criminal Rehabilitation (this program may be applied for 5 years after completing all parts of sentencing).
 If only one offence was committed and 10 years have passed, the individual may be automatically deemed rehabilitated, effectively resolving the issue of inadmissibility to Canada.
-These procedures are not applicable to this case of action.
+These procedures are not applicable to permanent residents or Canadian citizens.

-Alternatively, serious criminality is typified when an offense results in a maximum punishment of at least 10 years (or equivalent offense abroad), or when an individual is criminally convicted in Canada and has served a prison sentence of 6 or more months.
-Within serious criminality, both FNs (including TRs) and permanent residence may be deemed inadmissible.
-Consideration for an exception may be made only under a circumstance of record suspension, or if immigration authorities accept their application for Criminal Rehabilitation, but they cannot be deemed rehabilitated.
+Alternatively, serious criminality occurs when an offense results in a maximum punishment of at least 10 years (or equivalent offense abroad), or when an individual is criminally convicted in Canada and has served a prison sentence of 6 or more months.
+Within serious criminality, both FNs (including TRs) and permanent residents may be deemed inadmissible.
+Those convicted for serious criminality may receive a record suspension or apply for Criminal Rehabilitation, but they cannot be deemed rehabilitated.

 Current Dangerous Driving Legislation

 Dangerous driving due to alcohol or drug impairment are both current criminal offenses in Canada.
 However, existing legislation only prescribes a standardized blood concentration limit for alcohol, not drugs.
-With this in mind, the soon legalization of marijuana across Canada (Bill C-45, the Cannabis Act) now provides a clear need to prescribe blood concentration limits for drugs also.
-Relevant changes to the Criminal Code under Bill C-46 will address this need by limiting the quantity of THC (the main psychoactive component of cannabis) permissible in driver’s bloodstreams.
+With this in mind, the forthcoming legalization of marijuana across Canada (Bill C-45, the Cannabis Act) now provides a clear need to prescribe blood concentration limits for drugs.
+Relevant changes to the Criminal Code under Bill C-46 will address this need by limiting the quantity of THC (the main psychoactive component of cannabis) permissible in drivers’ bloodstreams.

 What will change?

-Due to Bill C-46, new offenses have been added to the Criminal Code, maximum penalties have been augmented as well as the introduction of minimum penalties for various existing offenses, and police are to be given greater powers to test drivers for impairment.
+Due to Bill C-46, new offenses have been added to the Criminal Code, maximum penalties augmented, minimum penalties introduced for various existing offenses, and police given greater powers to test drivers for impairment.

 Greater Powers and New Testing Methods for Police

-Previously, police were lawfully only allowed to administer a breathalyzer when under reasonable suspicion that an individual was driving under the influence of alcohol.
-However, new legislation will grant the police greater power by allowing random conduction of roadside alcohol breathalyzing.
+Previously, police were lawfully only allowed to administer a breathalyzer with reasonable suspicion that an individual was driving under the influence of alcohol.
+However, new legislation will grant the police greater power by allowing the random conduction of roadside alcohol breathalyzing.

-Additionally, alongside the legalization of marijuana, a prescribed blood concentration limit for drug-related substances will be set.
+Additionally, to accompany the legalization of marijuana, a prescribed blood concentration limit for drugs will be set.
 Police will be equipped with new screening tools to test drivers’ saliva or blood for drugs in their system; however, unlike alcohol testing, a drug test may only be conducted under reasonable suspicion of drug use.
 Collected bodily fluid samples which are submitted for testing may serve as judicial evidence for impaired driving, without additional proof.
-This new legislation permits police to assume that any drug present in the impaired driver’s body (up to two hours after driving) is both the case and proof of an impaired state.
+This new legislation permits police to assume that any drug present in the impaired driver’s body (up to two hours after driving) is both the cause and proof of an impaired state.

 *The THC level limits laid out above are those currently proposed by the government; however, they are not formally established.
 Bill C-46 authorizes the Governor in Council to be the determinant of blood drug concentration limits.

-Bill C-46 will enact harsher punishments for vehicle-related offenses.
-Already classified under the serious criminality umbrella, thus subsequently not affecting immigration status; the maximum penalty will be increased from 10 years to 14 years for offenses of vehicle operation causing bodily harm, operation while impaired causing bodily harm, failure or refusal to comply with demand after having caused a vehicle-related accident resulting in bodily harm, and failure to stop after an accident resulting in bodily harm.
+Bill C-46 will enact harsher punishments for some vehicle-related offenses that are already classified under the serious criminality umbrella (therefore the change does further impact immigration status).
+The maximum penalty will be increased from 10 years to 14 years for offenses of: vehicle operation causing bodily harm, operation while impaired causing bodily harm, failure or refusal to comply with a police demand after having caused a vehicle accident resulting in bodily harm, and failure to stop after an accident resulting in bodily harm.
 Moreover, the maximum penalty for the offense of operation causing death will increase from 14 years to life imprisonment.